How to create Test Scenarios? (with Examples)

 - What happens when an invalid email id and valid password?

-- What happens when the email id and password fields are left blank and the Login button is clicked?
+- What happens when the email id and password fields are blank and the Login button is clicked?

 Best Practices to Create Test Scenarios